Eddie Long: Career events

-Following his dismissal from Ford, he moved to Atlanta to study theology and became the pastor of a small Cedartown, Georgia church.
-In 1987, he became the pastor of New Birth Missionary Baptist Church, which at the time had around 300 members.
-Under Long, membership grew to 25,000.
-The church may be considered part of the Bapticostal movement.
-Long married Dabara S. Houston in 1981 and they were divorced in 1985.
+Personal life

+Long married Dabara S. Houston in 1981.
+They were divorced in 1985.
 The couple have a son, Edward Long.
 Houston said she was the victim of "cruel treatment" and was afraid of Long's "violent and vicious temper," according to Fulton County Superior Court records.
 She and her son allegedly "had to flee the couple's Fairburn home in order to ensure their safety".
 Long vigorously denied the allegations and in 1985 Houston was awarded custody of the then 2-year-old son.

 Long married Vanessa Griffin in 1990.
 After he was accused of sexually molesting young fatherless boys in the church, she filed for divorce in December 2011.
 On the same day New Birth's public relations firm claimed that she had rethought her decision and would withdraw her petition: "Upon further prayerful reflection Vanessa Long is withdrawing the divorce petition."
 However Griffin's attorneys later confirmed that she would continue with the divorce.

 In response, Long stated that he would be taking a leave of absence from his ministry in an attempt to save his marriage, and that "he needed time to take care of 'some family business.'"
 Later that month, New Birth Christian Academy, founded by Long, announced it was closing due to lack of donations and "sending hundreds of students scrambling to find a new school by the following week", in the wake of Long's marital and sexual problems.

 On February 17, 2012, one of Long's lawyers, Lawrence Cooper, confirmed to the Atlanta-Journal-Constitution that Vanessa Long had asked that the divorce petition be dismissed.
 Cooper declined to say if the Longs were reunited.
 In an emailed response to the AJC, Vanessa's lawyers declined to comment.
 On September 5, 2012, during the Heart to Heart Women's Ministry Conference at New Birth, Vanessa Long stated that while she struggled with the decision to divorce Long following those accusations of sexual misconduct with male minors, she chose to return to her marriage and to the New Birth family so she could share her experience and offer guidance for others.